 Independence County

 Independence County was created in October 1820 from part of Lawrence County.
 Its name comes from the Declaration of Independence.
 The landscape of the county is rolling hills, foothills of the Ozarks, except for river delta farmland in the southeast section.
 The county seat is Batesville.
 Agriculture is the economic base of the county, primarily is cattle and poultry production and processing.
 Some manufacturing is located near Batesville.
 The scenic White River coming into Batesville has the typical Ozark bends, riffles, shoals and pools surrounded by forest, rock, and hillsides.
+It is famous for its excellent trout fishing.
+When it leaves Batesville, it becomes mostly a flatland river.
 The river brought settlers to the county in the early 1800's.
 The Pioneer Cemetery is the oldest recognized and preserved cemetery in Arkansas.
+During the Arkansas Sesquicentennial, a three-foot tall bell made in 1858 for the courthouse was permanently installed in a specially designed limestone structure on the courthouse lawn.
+Similar limestone from Batesville was used to build the State Capitol.
 Batesville has one college, Lyon College, a private Christian college established in 1872.
-The college has an annual Ozark Scottish Festival & Highland Games each year.
-As of the 2000 census, Independence County had a population of 34,233 residents.
+The college has an annual Ozark Scottish Festival & Highland Games each year that attracts many visitors to the area.

 Cities in Independence County